bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Finishing the Battery Enclosure

+To finish installing the battery enclosure you need the following tools and items:

+- The bag with one black penetrator nut and one O-ring left in it
+- The 4 hole 3 inch enclosure end cap
+- 2 16 mm wrenches
+- XT90 to 3.5 mm bullet connector adapter

 1. Find the bag that had the penetrator nuts and O-rings in it and grab the remaining black nut and O-ring.

-	[picture of the bag]

 2. Apply Silicone grease to the O-ring.